ericthered1138/Project-2/README.md

 ### To-do list:
-- Would've been more nice to add more styling into our webpages, along with having our logout button to stay in place for a good overview
+- To make the page very neat, and styling to be user friendly towards the audience and grab their attention
-- Make sure the pages are working as intended, and corresponding well with the database by receiving and requesting data.
+- Make sure the pages are working as intended, and corresponding well with the database by receiving and requesting data

 ## Getting Started
 You may install the code using the git clone command below: